rcos/CSCI-4470-OpenSource/Syllabus.md

   - Cloud Computing Platform
   - Mobile Applications

-5. Open Hardware
+5. Topics of interest (Open Hardware, Tensor FLow, etc.)

 6. Projects

 ## Grading Criteria:

-- 2 Quizzes (10 points each) - 20%
+- 2 Tests (10 points each) - 20%
 - Open Source Project Analysis - 10%
-- 10 Labs (3 points each) - 30%
+- 11 Labs (3 points each/drop lowest) - 30%
 - Project - 40%

 ## Quiz Dates

-- Quiz 1 28th June
+- Test 1 28th June
-- Quiz 2 16th August
+- Test 2 26th April

 ## Opensource Paper Due
-- 14th June
+- 12th February

-93 and above A; 90 and above A-; 87 and above B+; 83 and above B; 80 and above B-; 77 and above C+; 73 and above C; 70 and above C-; 67 and above D+; 60 and above D.
+## Grade Distribution

+- 93 and above A
+- 90 and above A-
+- 87 and above B+
+- 83 and above B
+- 80 and above B-
+- 77 and above C+
+- 73 and above C
+- 70 and above C-
+- 67 and above D+
+- 60 and above D

 ## Community:

-Please join csci-4961-01-Summer2018 channel in http://rcos.slack.com
+Please join csci-4966-Spring2019 channel in http://rcos.slack.com

 ## Integrity

-Collaboration is allowed (but do not copy blindly - please understand).
+Student-teacher relationships are built on trust.
+For example, students must trust that teachers have made appropriate decisions about the structure and content of the courses they teach, and teachers must trust that the assignments that students turn in are their own.
+Acts that violate this trust undermine the educational process.

+In this course, collaboration in your project group (3 or 4 students) is allowed, but should not be abused.
+Do not copy blindly.
 Labs and Quizzes should be solved and written by individuals alone.
-Project is a group project (group of 3 or 4).
 If anyone is caught cheating, severe measures will be taken such as lowering the final grade, and the event will be reported to the appropriate authorities in the campus.

+The Rensselaer Handbook of Student Rights and Responsibilities and the Graduate Student Supplement (For 6000 level and above courses) define various forms of Academic Dishonesty and you should make yourself familiar with these.
+All assignments that are turned in for a grade must represent the student’s own work.
+In cases where help was received, or teamwork was allowed, a notation on the assignment should indicate your collaboration.
+Submission of any assignment that is in violation of this policy will result in (1) an academic (grade) penalty and (2) reporting to the Dean of Academic Affairs and either the Dean of Students (for Undergraduates) or the Dean of Graduate Education (for Graduate students).

+In this course, the academic penalty for a first offense is loss of a letter grade.
+A second offense will result in failure of the course.
+If you have any questions concerning this policy before submitting an assignment, please ask for clarification.